How to Find Distance with Velocity and Acceleration

 -

 Identify Known Variables: Determine the initial velocity ($ u $), acceleration ($ a $), and time ($ t $) of the object’s motion.
-To give you an idea, if a car starts from rest ($ u = 0 $) and accelerates at 2 m/s² for 5 seconds, these values will be critical That alone is useful..
+Take this: if a car starts from rest ($ u = 0 $) and accelerates at 2 m/s² for 5 seconds, these values will be critical Easy to understand, harder to ignore..

 -